 The company was a family affair, the joint effort of German brothers Charles and Adam Scheidt.
 In its later years, the business passed to Adam’s son, Adam Scheidt Jr. As business grew, the Adam Scheidt company bought this building near the Reading Railroad to use as a bottling plant and distribution center.

 During the crackdown era, the company pivoted to making sodas and “near beer,” drinks with less than 0.5% ABV.
-This kept the lights on, and although this particular plant closed in 1926, the Adam Scheidt Brewing Co. survived in some form until 1974.
+This kept the lights on, and although this particular plant closed in 1926, the Adam Scheidt Brewing Co. survived in some form until 1974, when it closes its doors in Norristown.

 Although beer wasn’t brewed in this building after 1926, things were far from over.
 Around 1932, Mrs. Smith’s Pie Company of Pottstown moved in and started making and distributing frozen pies in this facility.
 (This particular Mrs. Smith’s location seems to have specialized in pumpkin pies.)
-Following World War II, the site had a run as a hardware store.
+Following World War II, the site had a run as a hardware depot, then an aluminum distributor, then a truck rental business.
+By 2013, it had some use as an autobody shop, but this business is believed to have folded.
 What tomorrow will bring remains unknown, but the rumor mill has it that the building may become residential, as several of Philadelphia’s old breweries have become in recent years.